Cancer Urology

 The Journal makes part of the list of State Attestation Commission’s list of issues. (list of the top peer-reviewed journals, publishing main research results of dissertations for the degrees of Ph.D. and Dr.Sci.).

-From August 2016 included in Scopus.
+2016 included in Scopus.

 From September 2016 the journal is indexed in Web of Science Core Collection, Emerging Sources Citation Index (ESCI).